 The world now faces many issues of sustainability and global cooperation and YKIB is perfect to drive these messages home.
 What color says global unity and cooperation better than the bright blue that our planet projects when it is viewed from space?

 Just like the cycles of our planet, YKIB, last seen in the early 80s, is once again circling through another reincarnation.
 The color which many call the only patented color is being trotted down the runways in every major fashion capital worldwide.
 Is this just another recycling of a popular color trend or does it have more meaning and substance this time?
 Will it have more longevity?
 The third time may be the charm!

 Recently global color directions have been associated with regional ethnic colors.
 It has been a celebration of our global diversity.
-Now, as we see serious issues like global warming and sustainability gaining in importance, there is an increasing need for colors that represent a unified global cause and represent a combined global community.
-The colors of our planet: vibrant blue, white and green, seem to make the most sense for this new global direction.
+Now, as we see serious issues like global warming and sustainability are on everyone's mind, there is an increasing need for colors that represent a unified global cause and represent a combined global community.
+The colors of our planet: vibrant blue, white and green, seem to make the most sense for this global direction.
 Blue is universally well liked but can also be viewed as ubiquitous and a bit boring.
 The vibrancy of YKIB makes it exciting and stand out in a sea of blue hues.

 What this all means is that to produce a TRUE International Klein Blue, the specific process of dry pigments and synthetic resin must be followed.
 The majority of manufacturers today use Yves Klein Blue as a color direction and then match it as best they can with their own processes and therefore are not really true patented Yves Klein Blue.

-International Klein Blue may be the only color that is determined by a patented process, but many brands have trademarked their specific brand colors.
-One example of a trademarked color would be Tiffany Blue which has its own specific PMS number – 1937 (the year Tiffany’s was founded).
+International Klein Blue is one of the few colors that is determined by a patented process, but many brands have trademarked their specific brand colors.
+One example of a trademarked color would be Tiffany Blue or T-Mobile Magenta.